troppes/kubelab/container/README.md

 ## X11 Forwarding

 to enable X11 forwarding dont forget to set the `DISPLAY` variable in your Operating system.
-In WSL2 the variable is automatically set!
+In WSL2 the variable is automatically set.